Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 Cartagena is not the place to do things on the cheap, and you’ll have a much better time staying in a nice hotel in a nice part of town.

-The safest neighborhoods to choose from are within the old city walls, Getsemani, Bocagrande, Castillo Grande, and Laguito.
+The safest neighborhoods to choose from are within the old city walls, as well as Getsemani, Bocagrande, Castillo Grande, and Laguito.

 It was one of my favorite Colombian cities to visit because of both the weather and the history.

-Being the capital and largest city in Colombia, it makes sense that there is more crime here, the same way that New York City is in the United States.
+Being the capital and largest city in Colombia, it is understandable that there is more crime here, just as New York City is in the United States.

-Other reasons some people aren’t huge fans of Bogota are the crazy amounts of traffic, the high altitude, and the cooler weather.
+Other reasons some people aren’t huge fans of Bogota are the intense traffic, the high altitude, and the cooler weather.

 The latter two never bothered me, but the traffic was quite annoying on numerous occasions.